Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Experiments and Results

+To determine whether demographic signals reflect biological variation or site-related acquisition-specific effects, we evaluate cross-dataset generalization by training on one dataset and testing on another.
+This introduces shifts in acquisition protocols, scanner vendors, and population characteristics, allowing us to assess whether demographic signals persist under distribution shift (Table~\ref{tab:cross_dataset_generalization}).
 Across all tasks, performance drops markedly under dataset shift, particularly for age prediction, where MAE increases dramatically (e.g., HCP$\rightarrow$ADNI: Raw 42.39 years).
 For classification, a consistent pattern emerges: anatomy-focused representations ($z_{\text{anat}}$) tend to generalize more robustly than raw images.
-For example, OASIS$\rightarrow$HCP sex prediction improves from BalAcc 0.65 (Raw) to 0.82 (Anat), and ADNI$\rightarrow$HCP improves from 0.63 to 0.82.
-Whereas, contrast-only embeddings ($z_{\text{contrast}}$) frequently collapse toward chance (0.50), indicating poor transferability of acquisition-dependent signal.
+For example, ADNI$\rightarrow$OASIS sex prediction improves from BalAcc 0.76 (Raw) to 0.84 (Anat).
+Whereas, contrast embeddings ($z_{\text{contrast}}$) frequently collapse toward chance (0.50), indicating poor transferability of acquisition-dependent signal.
 These findings suggest that while contrast embeddings encode measurable demographic information within a dataset, much of this signal is dataset-specific and does not generalize across sites.
 Structural representations, in contrast, retain more stable demographic information under distribution shift.
-Together with the within-dataset results, this indicates that demographic predictability in brain MRI arises from both anatomical and acquisition-related sources, but acquisition-driven correlations are less robust and more site-dependent.
+Together with the within-dataset results, this indicates that demographic predictability in brain MRI arises mainly from anatomical sources, and acquisition-driven correlations are less robust and more site-dependent.